w-do/TestQuestions/README.md

 >
 > Support your work with a rich set of unit tests.

+See PrimeFactors and PrimeFactors.Test for solution and tests.

 My assumptions:
 - Values in the file to be prime factored must be within the range of int32 (-2,147,483,648 to 2,147,483,647).
 - The output for any integers less than 2 in the specified file will be a blank line, as all integers below 2 are neither composite nor prime.